Building GrapheneOS

 file isn't needed for generating a signed release but rather to set the public key used by the device to enforce verified boot.

-Generate a signify key for signing factory images:
+Generate an OpenSSH key for signing factory images:

 Encrypting keys